-But YouTube is so full of great content, it may seem daunting to get your foot in the door for those initial views.
 One way to increase the quality of your content and start developing viewer retention is to create a high-quality intro clip that plays at the beginning of every YouTube video you publish.
 This can build your channel's identity, keep viewers around to watch for more, and help boost your subscriber count.
 Here's what you should know:

 - Try to keep it under 15 seconds

-- Tell viewers (lightly) to subscribe
+- Tell viewers to subscribe

 - Always add music